mpmcintyre/process-party/README.md

 # Process Party 🎉

-Process Party is a powerful CLI tool that allows you to run and manage multiple processes simultaneously with unified standard output and interactive input capabilities.
+Process Party is a powerful CLI tool that allows you to run and manage multiple processes simultaneously with unified standard output, interactive input capabilities, and file system triggers.

 ## Features

 - Run multiple processes concurrently
 - Unified standard output
 - Interactive process management
-- Configurable process behaviors
+- File system watching and triggers
+- Process-to-process triggers
 - Color-coded output
 - Process status tracking
 - Input piping to specific or all processes